 |Larger Individuals (190+ lbs.)||60-70 lbs.|

 In general, hunters prefer a weight that they can comfortably handle while aiming and holding the bow steady at full draw.
 If the weight is too high, the hunter may experience fatigue and lose accuracy.
-If the weight is too low, the arrow may not have enough kinetic energy to penetrate the target effectively.
+If the weight is too low, the arrow may not have enough kinetic energy or momentum to penetrate the target effectively.

 When choosing a draw weight for hunting, it’s important to consider the type of game you’ll be hunting, the size and weight of the arrow, and your physical abilities.
 It’s also a good idea to try several different weights before making a final decision, to ensure that you’re comfortable with the weight and that the bow is shooting accurately.